Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Indirect marketing can be a highly effective way to build brand awareness and trust.
 Ranging from educational to entertaining, indirect strategies allow consumers to see the value your services can provide, without ad blockers or ad fatigue getting in the way.

 You can use social media, public relations, blogging, referral programs, social causes, and many other strategies to further your brand’s reach.
-Just make sure you stay focused on providing value and demonstrating why your brand is the best.
+Just stay focused on providing value and demonstrating why your brand is unique.

-Matt Diggity is a search engine optimisation expert focused on affiliate marketing, client ranking, lead generation, and SEO services.
-He is the founder and CEO of Diggity Marketing, The Search Initiative, Authority Builders, LeadSpring LLC, and host of the Chiang Mai SEO Conference.
+This post was written by a guest author named Matt Diggity, a search engine optimisation expert focused on affiliate marketing, client ranking, lead generation, and SEO services.
+He is the founder and CEO of Diggity Marketing, The Search Initiative, Authority Builders, LeadSpring LLC, and host of the Chiang Mai SEO Conference.1.